-Climate change is an existential threat to society and the Forest Supply Chain is well positioned to make a positive impact.
+Climate change is an existential threat to society and the Forest Supply Chain is well positioned to mitigate and adapt to change.
 Globally, a reduction in society's carbon footprint is required.
 Reducing GHG emissions and increasing removals from the forest are two ways we can do our part to contribute to Carbon Neutrality.